Lighter Side

 Here’s how.

 Once you arrive, luxuriate!
 Tomorrow is going to be a different kind of day, so enjoy this day to the fullest!
-In the center of town is an amazing restaurant with outside seating and inside a see-through glass wine cellar.
+In the center of town is an amazing restaurant, Ristorante Ciak with outside seating and inside a see-through glass wine cellar.
 There are many other choices, but the Pasta di Pesto is authentic Ligurian.
 You can stroll down by the sea in the moonlight and truly enjoy the dolce fa niente… the sweetness of doing nothing.
 Again, do nothing and enjoy it, because tomorrow is going to be anything but nothing!

 Non c’e fretta.
 The pain awaits!

 Now I could sleep to 11 easily on any day in Italia after a beautiful night of wine, food and views.
 But 11 may be just a tad late.
-Roll put around 9, saunter to the city center, have an espresso and cornetti and get ready to walk.
+Roll out around 9, saunter to the city center, have an espresso and cornetti and get ready to walk.
 Now, trust me, don’t be all American.
 You need some water and an i-phone to take some great pics.
 Wallet.
 Good shoes.
 I recommend low-rise hiking shoes, or hiking boots.
-Not tennis shoes and definitely not flip flops (they’re not even letting you on the trail in flip flops!).
-And just head on out.
-The signs are obvious.
-Basically go to the beach and head south.
-And then up!
-You’ll stop at a ranger station where you’ll pay a fee and then away you go.
+Not tennis shoes and definitely not flip flops (they’re not even letting you on the trail in flip flops and in fact can fine you up to €2,500!).

 At this point, let’s say around 10 am, you’ll feel like Thor!
 Strong and powerful.
 Watching the sea and taking way too many pictures of its amazing views.
 You’ll find the rock strewn trails almost magical as you wander you way up, and up and up.
 It won’t even bother you … yet.
 Then you’ll descend into the second of the five towns, Vernazza, and you’ll think you found the most beautiful hike ever!
 Vernazza is simply stunning.
 The historic center down by the ocean is beautiful.
 Stop and grab a second coffee and soak it all in.